Whistleblower Policy

 • A relative, spouse or a dependant of an individual mentioned above.

-This policy applies if any eligible person knows of information and has reasonable grounds to suspect the information concerns misconduct, or an improper state of affairs or circumstances, in relation to the Parish or a related body corporate.
+This policy applies if any eligible person knows of information and has reasonable grounds to suspect the information concerns a wrongdoing in relation to the Parish or a related body corporate.

 A disclosure of information by an individual concerning a personal work-related grievance is not covered under this Policy and should be reported to your line manager in accordance with the St Agnes’ Catholic Parish Grievance Management Policy.
 Disclosure of information by an individual concerning a personal work-related grievance does not qualify for protection (except where the grievance is about a breach of the whistleblowing protections).